DMVis/DMVis/documentation/columns/FilterColumn.md

 - Type: `IconType[]`
 - Default: Depending on `type`.

-List of what icons to display in the top of the column.
+A list of what icons to display in the top of the column.

 Defaults to `[IconType.Sort,IconType.Search,IconType.Filter,IconType.More]` if type is `ColumnType.Text`, otherwise it defaults to `[IconType.Sort,IconType.Filter,IconType.More]`.
 See [Icon](../components/Icon.md) for more information.

+## Events

+This component emits the following events:

+- `filter`
+- `search`
+- `sort`

+See the [Events](../utils/Events.md) documentation to read more about these events.

-## Example usage
+## Example Usage

 <b>Creating a working `FilterColumn` next to a `BarColumn`.</b>